Aadecoder/Chess_Advisor/README.md

 ## 💡 How It Works

-- Image Input: Loads the board image.
+- Captures the Chess Board : Uses MSS model to capture the image of the chess board on the screen

 - Piece Detection: Uses YOLO model to detect all pieces and the board.